Back

 Data Processing:

 Skills are just markdown files.
-No infrastructure.
 No vector database.
 No embedding pipeline.
+No inference-time retrieval system.
 An agent loads the file, reads it, and has the knowledge.
-If PhysicsNeMo ships a new release with breaking changes, you update the markdown.
-The "retraining" cost is editing a text file.
+The "retraining" cost when a framework ships a breaking change is editing a text file.

-The constraint that matters is the 500-line limit on SKILL.md.
-It forces you to be opinionated.
-You can't dump every API — you have to decide what's important, what's the right default, what the agent should reach for first.
-The references/ directory is where depth lives, but the skill file is where judgment lives.
+The 500-line limit on SKILL.md is the constraint that matters.
+You can't dump every API — you have to decide what's important, what the right default is, what the agent should reach for first.
+The references/ directory holds depth.
+The skill file holds judgment.

 Where This Is Going